-It is possible to extract email addresses from Facebook groups.
+It is possible to extract email addresses from some social media community platforms, including Facebook groups during onboarding.
 Welcome emails have a 50% open rate.
 So, they’re a great way to kickstart relationships with new members.

 For example, the first post you see when you join Later’s online community is the one that welcomes you.
 Adobe also sends a ”Welcome to Adobe” email immediately after people join.

 Another way to welcome new community members is by tagging all new members for the week in a post and encouraging other members to make them feel welcome!

 Hashtags are a large part of branded communities.
 Hashtags help you to build a community around your customer base.
 Your users can easily connect with your brand.